4Drea4/ReactCounterwithUseEffect/useEffectCounter/README.md

 *Andrea E. ; Mon Dec 15<sup>th</sup>*

-I did receive assitance from Ervin when it came to creating my first UseE
+I did receive assitance from Ervin when it came to creating my first UseEffect.
+And Patrice helped me understand so much!

 ### Resources: